tommyeastman/firstReduxProject/README.md

 if we dispatch an action from that store it will be sent to each reducer and it will generate a new copy of state for our app.

+Always need to return a value from a reducer.
+If you return undefined as an initial value, Redux will assume you made an error.
+Can return null.

 # Redux + RN

 ## Connect